JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ## Just add color

-The Julia colors are available as constants in Luxor, so we can make two changes that cycle through them.
-The first line creates the set of Julia colors; the [`setcolor`](@ref) function then works through them. `mod1` (get the `nth` element of an array) is the 1-based version of the `mod` function, essential for working with Julia and its 1-based indexing, such that `mod1(4, end)` gets the last value of a four element array (whereas `mod(4, end)` would fail, since it returns 0, and `colors[0]` is an error).
+The colors used in the Julia logo are available as constants in Luxor, so we can make two changes that cycle through them.
+The first new line creates the set of Julia colors; then the [`setcolor`](@ref) function then works through them. `mod1` (get the `nth` element of an array) is the 1-based version of the `mod` function, essential for working with Julia and its 1-based indexing, such that `mod1(4, end)` gets the last value of a four element array (whereas `mod(4, end)` would fail, since it would return 0, and `colors[0]` would be an error).

 ```@setup example_4
 using Luxor, Colors